All Products

 Create a service-linked role

-4. Click Create Service-Linked Role.
+4. Click Create Service Linked Role.

-Grant management permissions to a RAM user
+Grant RAM user permissions

 Grant permissions on all RDS for PostgreSQL and AnalyticDB for PostgreSQL instances